Last week engineers completed the first UFB stage. The UFB1 fibre network reaches three quarters of New Zealand.

 If pushed I’d say a little over 90 percent in the next five years with further add-ons later.
 But that depends on many moving parts.
 It also depends on technology not changing, which experience says is a mug’s bet.

-Many forces drive network extension decision making.
+Many forces drive decisions to extend the fibre network.
 The most brutal economic fact is that the further you go, the more it costs to add each extra address to the network.

 By the time you get to the last few percent the cost is way higher than can be justified by an investor looking for a rational economic return.
 At least as things stand today.